 Sensor comparison: Sony RX100 III vs Canon T6s

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Sony RX100 III features an one-inch sensor and the Canon T6s an APS-C sensor.
 The sensor area in the T6s is 186 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.